Kingxukai/linux/Documentation/usb/mtouchusb.rst

 ::

-        All controllers have the Vendor: 0x0596 & Product: 0x0001
+        All controllers have the woke Vendor: 0x0596 & Product: 0x0001

         Controller Description          Part Number